- Forms

-Provide some sort of mechanism to switch or alter the default style of a page so that it fits the specific needs of the user.
+Provide a mechanism to switch or alter the default style of a page so that it fits the specific needs of the user.

 When catering to alternative browsers such as mobile phone browsers, the view to present can often be found looking at the incoming user agent.
 In this case, a manual mechanism to switch styles might seem obsolete, but it is good practice to allow access to all views of a site regardless of how the user is browsing it.